MicrosoftDocs/well-architected/well-architected/devops/principles.md

 - Solutions for rationalizing the current state of operations
 - Incident response plans

-The principles of operational excellence are a series of considerations that can help achieve excellent operational practices.

 To assess your workload using the tenets found in the Azure Well-Architected Framework, reference the [Microsoft Azure Well-Architected Review](/assessments/?id=azure-architecture-review&mode=pre-assessment).

 The following design principles provide: